ruo2012/sir/README.md

 # Sir
-Sir is a distributed system for information retrieval, a .Net Core Elasticsearch+Hadoop clone in early development, built on [Resin](https://github.com/kreeben/resin).
+Sir is a distributed system for information retrieval for on-premise or cloud-based architectures, a .Net Core Elasticsearch+Hadoop clone in early development, built on [Resin](https://github.com/kreeben/resin).

 ## The problem
 Companies of today collect loads of data, information that analysts use with statistical tools and machine learning algorithms to produce predictions on sales and system loads.